 Commonly asked questions

-How long does this cake keep for?
+How long does this coffee and walnut cake keep for?

 This cake will keep for up to 3 days in an airtight container.
 If it’s stored for longer the sponge will become rather dry.